 The references to "pro forma" financial information in paragraph 6 of Part I (Letter from the Chairman) and paragraph 4 of Part II (Questions and Answers relating to the Acquisition) of this Circular are to information which has been extracted without material adjustments from the unaudited pro forma financial information contained in Part VI (Unaudited Pro Forma Financial Information relating to the Enlarged Group) of this Circular.
-The unaudited pro forma financial information contained in Part VI (Unaudited Pro Forma Financial Information contained in Part VI (Unaudited Pro Forma Financial Information relating to the Enlarged Group) of this Circular.
 The unaudited pro forma financial information contained in Part VI (Unaudited Pro Forma Financial Information relating to the Enlarged Group) of this Circular is based on the historical financial information of the Target Group contained in Part V (Historical Financial Information relating to the Target Group) of this Circular and the financial information incorporated by reference into this Circular as set out in paragraph 16 of Part VIII (Additional Information) of this Circular, respectively.
 The unaudited pro forma income statement has been prepared to illustrate the effect on the earnings of the Enlarged Group as if the acquisition had taken place on 1 January 2020.
-The unaudited pro forma statement of net assets has been prepared to illustrate the effect on the enlarged Group as if the acquisition had taken place on 31 December 2020.
+The unaudited pro forma statement of net assets has been prepared to illustrate the effect on the net assets of the Enlarged Group as if the acquisition had taken place on 31 December 2020.